Financial well-being is a lifestyle choice that starts by taking a few important steps.

 Assets and income offset your expenses.
 It’s often easier to cut expenses than to add income, but you may be able to make gains if you work a second job or sell big-ticket items you no longer need.

-Total the current balances in each of those accounts (savings account, retirement/pension, investments, etc.).
+- List your savings and investment accounts: Total the current balances in each of those accounts (retirement/pension, investments, etc.).

 Start taking action